Q3D/q3dfit/docs/configuration.rst

 	For extinction: any float; this will be ignored.

 D: For source: upper wavelength limit. "-1" will use the largest possible common wavelength.
 [Still in development.]
 	For template, blackbody, powerlaw: fix/free parameter for the normalization.
-1=fixed, 0=free.
+0=fixed, 1=free.

 	For absorption: fix/free parameter for tau_peak.
 1=fixed, 0=free.
+[Note: not clear this is correct; may do nothing]

 E: For extinction: shorthand name for the extinction curve
 	For absorption:  shorthand name for the ice absorption curve.